Neelansh-Khare/rfp-discovery-demo/README.md

 # RFP Discovery Platform - Client Demo

-# FOR DEMO PURPOSES - PRODUCT AVAILIBLE ONLY TO CLIENTS
+## FOR DEMO PURPOSES - PRODUCT/BACKEND INTEGRATION AVAILIBLE ONLY TO CLIENTS. www.neuracities.com

 A standalone demo of the RFP Discovery platform for MODUS Planning, featuring AI-powered opportunity matching and pipeline management.